Smile-SA/elasticsuite/src/module-elasticsuite-catalog/README.md

 ## README

-Readme for the whole Smile Elastic Suite is available [here](https://github.com/Smile-SA/elasticsuite).
+Readme for the whole Smile ElasticSuite is available [here](https://github.com/Smile-SA/elasticsuite).